pkivolowitz/asm_book/section_3/endian/README.md

 * suppose you have a pointer to a `short`

-* is the *byte* at the address contained in the pointer the first byte of the `short` or the second?
+* is the byte at the address contained in the pointer the first byte of the `short` or the second?

-* this extends to `int` and to `long` as well
+This extends to `int` and to `long` as well.

-That's the essential nugget.

 ## Why talk about this?

 Endianness is mostly hidden from you.
-The value of an `int` is the value you think it is and how the `int` is constructed isn't even on your radar.
+The value of an `int` is the value you think it is and how the `int` is constructed probably isn't on your radar.

-Endianness is a big deal for people who code network applications where early on a standard was required to determine which byte of an `int` is the first one transmitted over the wire.
+Endianness is a big deal for people who code network applications where early on, a standard was required to determine which byte of an `int` is the first one transmitted over the wire.
 Network Byte Order is big endian.
-Unfortunately, most of todays very popular processors are little endian.
+Most of todays very popular processors are little endian.

-For us assembly language coders, endianness comes into play when we're using our debuggers.
-After all, when we examine memory, memory is a linear stream of bytes.
+For us assembly language coders, endianness especially comes into play when we're using our debuggers.
+When we examine memory, memory is a linear stream of bytes.
 Without understanding endianness, you might be confused about what you're seeing.